GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

 ### What Data Should Be Stored in HIPAA Compliant Hosting Environments?

 Not all of your application data needs to exist in a HIPAA hosting environment.
 However, any PHI must be in a HIPAA compliant environment.
+Amazon has a pretty good [HIPAA compliance whitepaper](https://d0.awsstatic.com/whitepapers/compliance/AWS_HIPAA_Compliance_Whitepaper.pdf) that will help provide specific direction for AWS hosted environments.

 ### Network and application security